web-native/docs/chtml/v1/scoped-js/README.md

 # Scoped JS

-Scoped JS is a DOM feature that makes it possible for scripts to be scoped to their containing element and completely out of the global browser scope.
+Scoped JS is a DOM feature that lets us implement `<script>` elements that are scoped their containing element and completely out of the global browser scope.

 ## On this page:
 + [Scoped Scripts](#scoped-scripts)